openknowledge/kafka-mq-bridging-showcase/kafka-mq-source/README.md

 The showcase demonstrates how to connect a MQ broker as a source for a Kafka broker by using the Kafka connector [kafka-connect-mq-source](https://github.com/ibm-messaging/kafka-connect-mq-source).
 Therefore a custom MQ queue producer application and a custom Kafka consumer application are provided.
+To monitor the messages being bridged between the MQ broker and the Kafka broker, a
+[Jaeger](https://www.jaegertracing.io) server was added to the showcase.
+The traces are provided by [MP OpenTracing](https://microprofile.io/project/eclipse/microprofile-opentracing) which was added both to the producer and the consumer application.

 **Notable Features:**
 * Apache Kafka broker